mvmd-org/mvmd-site/docs/contributors/standards-organizations/overview.md

     *   Share MVMD resources with your developer community.
     *   Gather feedback from implementers using your standard within MVMD.

+4.  **GitHub Discussions**:
+    *   Propose new standards in the [Ideas](https://github.com/mvmd-org/mvmd-standards/discussions/categories/ideas) discussion category.
+    *   Ask implementation questions in the [Q&A](https://github.com/mvmd-org/mvmd-standards/discussions/categories/q-a) discussion category.
+    *   Engage with the community on standards-related topics.

 We actively review feedback and contributions from SDOs and have processes in place to incorporate suggested improvements into the MVMD framework and Integration Profiles.

 ## Standard Integration Process